 They have already built a relationship with you and trust you, that is why they gave you their email address.

-Ok, now that you know that an email list will help you to drive traffic to your blog and land more sales, how do you build your email list?
+Now that you know that an email list will help you drive traffic to your blog and land more sales, how do you build your email list?

 It all boils down to what your site offers.